Mine Hill Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 20.65 mi of roadways, of which 15.89 mi were maintained by the municipality, 2.86 mi by Morris County and 1.90 mi by the New Jersey Department of Transportation.

 U.S. Route 46 is the main highway serving Mine Hill Township.
 Interstate 80 and New Jersey Route 10 are accessible in adjacent municipalities.

 Public transportation

-NJ Transit provides Midtown Direct service at the Dover train station on the Montclair-Boonton Line and the Morristown Line to Newark Broad Street station, Secaucus Junction, New York Penn Station and Hoboken Terminal.
+NJ Transit provides Midtown Direct service at the Dover train station.
+Trains are available on the Montclair-Boonton Line and the Morristown Line to Newark Broad Street station, Secaucus Junction, New York Penn Station and Hoboken Terminal.

 NJ Transit offered local bus service on the MCM5 route, which was eliminated in 2010 when subsidies to the local provider were eliminated as part of budget cuts.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Mine Hill Township include: